The Story of Miss Moppet

-The Story of Miss Moppet is a tale about teasing, featuring a kitten and a mouse, that was written and illustrated by Beatrix Potter, and published by Frederick Warne & Co for the 1906 Christmas season.
+The Story of Miss Moppet is a story that was written and illustrated by Beatrix Potter, and published by Frederick Warne & Co for the 1906 Christmas season.
+The story is a tale about teasing featuring a kitten and a mouse.
 Potter was born in London in 1866, and between 1902 and 1905 published a series of small-format children's books with Warne.
 In 1906, she experimented with an atypical panorama design for Miss Moppet, which booksellers disliked; the story was reprinted in 1916 in small book format.

 Miss Moppet, the story's eponymous main character, is a kitten teased by a mouse.
 While pursuing him she bumps her head on a cupboard.
 She then wraps a duster about her head, and sits before the fire "looking very ill".
 The curious mouse creeps closer, is captured, "and because the Mouse has teased Miss Moppet—Miss Moppet thinks she will tease the Mouse; which is not at all nice of Miss Moppet".
 She ties him up in the duster and tosses him about.
 However, the mouse makes his escape, and once safely out of reach, dances a jig atop the cupboard.

 Although, critically, The Story of Miss Moppet is considered one of Potter's lesser efforts, for young children it is valued as an introduction to books in general, and to the world of Peter Rabbit.
 The character of Miss Moppet was released as a porcelain figurine in 1954 and a plush toy in 1973.
 The book has been published in a Braille version, translated into seven languages, and was released in an electronic format in 2005.
 First editions in the original format are available through antiquarian booksellers.